Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 • Annual card fees

-If the deal uses a credit or store card
+If the interest-free offer uses a store card or credit card.

-If you’re comparing offers, it can help to understand how lenders display borrowing costs, including comparison rates:
+If you are comparing borrowing options, it may also help to understand how lenders present borrowing costs through comparison rates:

 https://www.credit24.com.au/blog/what-is-a-comparison-rate

-You may also want to understand common loan fees, such as establishment fees:
+You may also want to learn about common loan fees such as establishment fees:

 https://www.credit24.com.au/blog/what-is-an-establishment-fee